 Certiport Mac Launcher: The Certiport Mac Launcher solution requires Mac Admin credentials for the install and delivery of exams.

-The Mac Launcher does not have a diagnostic or rehearsal exam.
+The Mac Launcher does not have a user-launched diagnostic or rehearsal exam.
 For this solution, please adhere to the instructions laid out in the quick reference guide.

 Certiport's exam delivery solutions may require 3rd-party software to function correctly such as Adobe Flash Player, Adobe Acrobat Reader, Java, and the Microsoft .NET Framework.
 Please review the technical requirements for individual dependencies.

-Ensure you have communication with Certiport servers by identifying and allowing required IP addresses through any applicable firewalls, IP filters, or proxy servers.
+Ensure you have communication with Certiport servers by identifying and allowing required IP addresses and ports through any applicable firewalls, IP filters, or proxy servers.
 This information can be found on the technical requirements page and applies to all delivery solutions.